Separating Tongue from Thought: Activation Patching Reveals Language-Agnostic Concept Representations in Transformers: Background

-Importantly, whether the model correctly answers the prompt is determined by its next token prediction.
-For example, above, the next token predicted should be ``nu", the first token of ``nuage".
-Thus, we can track $P(C^{\ell})$, i.e., the probability of the concept $C$ occurring in language $\ell$, by simply summing up the probabilities of all starting tokens of $w(C^{\ell})$ in the next-token distribution.
+Importantly, whether the model correctly answers TP is determined by its next token prediction.
+In our \hyperref[prompt:TP]{prompt example}, the next token predicted should be ``nu'', the first token of ``nuage''.
+Thus, we can track $P(C^{\ell})$\footnote{We use simplified notation $P(C^{\ell})$ rather than $P(C^{\ell}|\text{TP})$ throughout.
+While the conditional notation would be more precise for the initial case, our patching experiments involve multiple conditioning factors (target prompt, source prompt, patching configuration, layer) that would make the full notation unwieldy.
+We therefore adopt this simplified notation for clarity.}, i.e., the probability of the concept $C$ occurring in language $\ell$, by simply summing up the probabilities of all starting tokens of $w(C^{\ell})$ in the next-token distribution.

 We improve upon the construction of \citet{wendler2024llamas} by considering all the possible expressions of $C$ in $\ell$ using BabelNet~\cite{navigli2021babelnet}, instead of GPT-4 translations, when computing $P(C^{\ell})$.
 This allows us to capture many possible translations, instead of one.
 For example, ``commerce'', ``magasin'' and ``boutique'' are all valid words for $\text{\cpt{SHOP}}^\text{\cpt{FR}}$.